jbillote/vspo-tracker/README.md

 # VSPO!
 Tracker

 VSPO!
-Tracker is a web application designed to track content creators across YouTube and Twitch, including video uploads as well as live streams.
+Tracker is a web application designed to track content creators across YouTube and Twitch, including video uploads and live streams.

-VSPO!
-Tracker was developed for VSPO! content creators, but can be configured via JSON configurations for any content creators.

 VSPO!
 Tracker uses the following technologies: